What is Glaucoma? Symptoms, Causes, and Treatment Options

 How Is Glaucoma Treated?

-In an effort to treat existing glaucoma symptoms, your doctor may use the following methods to decrease further pressure on your eye:
+To treat glaucoma, your doctor may use the following methods to decrease further pressure on your eye:

 Now that you’ve read the facts, take our glaucoma quiz to see what you’ve retained.
 You can also request a glaucoma-screening appointment with us online or by calling (404) 351-2220.